mishushakov/dialogflow-web-v2/README.md

 ## Setting Up [Dialogflow Gateway](https://dialogflow.cloud.ushakov.co)

-Dialogflow Gateway is a cloud-based service, which makes third-party Dialogflow V2 Integrations, like this one possible.
+Dialogflow Gateway is a cloud-based service, which makes third-party Dialogflow V2 Integrations like this possible.

 Follow a detailed guide, on how to connect your Agent to the Gateway [here](https://github.com/mishushakov/dialogflow-gateway-docs/blob/master/guide.md) and return to this guide, when you are finished